csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 ---

-## The deep stuff
+## The ‘deep’ stuff

 There are some larger, more overarching things that I would advise people do;
-these aren’t really things you can action right away, or measure, but they are just general things I’d recommend you do throughout your career.
+these aren’t really things you can action right away, or even measure, but they are just general things I’d recommend you do throughout your career.

 ### Focus on the right thing